lugondev/uiwebagent/README.md

 **Note**

+The custom UserAgent string is used transparently in both JavaScript programs, and HTTP headers.

 The UserAgent string is defined once at creation time of the instance.
 You cannot change it on an existing instance.
 If you need another UIWebView with a different UserAgent, you must obtain a new instance, using the above static method.